Stretches For Back Pain

-I work from home which means I spend a lot of time on my laptop so I could be working in my bed, at my desk or on the couch.
-I have to check myself a lot as I catch myself slouching from time to time which causes back tension
+I work from home which means I spend a lot of time on my laptop so I could be working in my bed, at my desk or on the couch so my posture takes a beating sometimes.
+I need to stretch to ease tension and not affect my performance in other areas of life, if you know what I’m shhayinn… 🙂

 Lying Knee Twist: Lying on your back, knees bent at 90 degrees keep both knees together, spread your arms aside in a crucifix position, slowly move them either side of you using your hands to keep you stable, make sure you keep your upper back as flat to the ground as possible, this movement will stretch the para-spinal muscles and strengthen your ab muscles too.